Clelia-M/codequiz/README.md

 6. The user can also clear the high scores by clicking the "Clear Highscores" button on the high scores page.

 # Workflow
+- Declaration of global variables: timer, current quesiton and score.
+- "startGame" function: called when the user clicks the start button.
+This function hides the start screen and displays the questions.
+It also starts the timer by calling the "setInterval" function, which decrements the timer by one second and updates the timer display on the screen (top-right corner).
+If the timer reaches 0, the 'endGame' function is called.
+- "displayQuestion" function: called to display the current question and the possible answers.
+The function uses the 'innerHTML' property to update the question title and answer choices on the screen.
+- "checkAnswer" function: called when the user clicks an answer button.
+It compares the user's answer with the correct answer and update the score accordingly.
+If the answer is correct, the next question is dislayed.
+If the answer is incorrect, time (10 seconds) is subtracted from the timer.
+- "endGame" function: called when the user has answered all the questions or the time reaches 0.
+It displays the final score and prompts the user to enter their initials and submit their score.
+The score is then stored in the Local storage.
+- "displayHighscores" function is called when the user clicks the "View Highscores" button (top-left corner).
+It retrieves the scores from the Local storage, sorts them by score, and displays them on the screen.
+- "clearHighscores" function: called when the user clicks the "Clear Highscores" button.
+It clears the scores from the Local storage.
+- Change of the styling via the CSS file to adjust the design based on screenshoots provided for the challenge.